falseywinchnet/ConvexGPT/README.md

 * 4: no sequential bottlenecks from scaling
 * 5: Extreme Nonlinear separability
 * 6: Lipschitz is tight, jacobian positive semidefinite, satisfies Jensen's inequality
 * 7: It is differentiable everywhere in its domain.
-Its derivative is continuous everywhere.

-Its derivative is continuous everywhere.
+Its derivative is continuous everywhere *except* max in logmaxexp.

 ---